prove-ai/.github/profile/README.md

 ## Get Started

 To deploy the observability stack locally, start with the [quickstart guide](https://github.com/prove-ai/observability-pipeline/blob/main/docs/guides/quick-start.md).
-A working pipeline can be running in under an hour (see the notices at the end of this page for important legal context).
+A working pipeline can be running in under an hour.

 Afterwards, you can head to the Prove AI dashboard to start experimenting with metrics.
 You'll need to go through the [sign up](https://proveai-integration.proveai.com/signup) process first, or you can [log in](https://proveai-integration.proveai.com/) if you've already done that.